download ETAG reflections and recommendations here

-The group was set up in February 2014 by three ministers: Michael Gove, Matthew Hancock and David Willetts, chaired by Professor Stephen Heppell, and followed on from good work done by the DfE group and by the Further Education Learning Technology Action (FELTAG) Group.
+ETAG, the Education Technology Action Group was set up in February 2014 by three English ministers: Michael Gove, Matthew Hancock and David Willetts, chaired by Professor Stephen Heppell, and followed on from good work done by the DfE Further Education Learning Technology Action (FELTAG) Group.
 ETAG's wide remit covers schools, colleges and universities.
 Our conclusions and wide ranging recommendations have been both widely and favourably reported.

 But more formally our remit said:

 "The Education Technology Action Group ETAG will aim to best support the agile evolution of the FE, HE and schools sectors in anticipation of disruptive technology for the benefit of learners, employers & the UK economy"

 ...and we were also asked to identify any barriers to the growth of innovative learning technology that have been put in place (inadvertently or otherwise) by the Governments, as well as thinking about ways that these barriers can be broken down.